arista-netdevops-community/restconf_demo_with_arista/README.md

 RESTCONF is defined in the [RFC 8040](https://datatracker.ietf.org/doc/html/rfc8040)

 The GET method is sent by the client to retrieve data for a resource.
 The POST method is sent by the client to create a data resource.
 The PUT method is sent by the client to create or replace the target data resource.

-Both the POST and PUT methods can be used to create data resources.
-The difference is:
-- The target resource for the POST method for resource creation is the parent of the new resource.
-- The target resource for the PUT method for resource creation is the new resource.

 The DELETE method is used to delete the target resource.

 # EOS configuration